 The University of Georgia’s School of Social Work is proud to offer a wide range of scholarship opportunities to students.
 All BSW, MSW, and MSW dual degree students are eligible to apply, however preference will be given to those who do not have any other current University-sponsored scholarships or assistantships.

-The Online Scholarship Application system is closed for the FY 2020-2021 cycle.
-It will reopen for the FY 2021-2022 cycle in August 2021.
+The Online Scholarship Application system will open for the FY 2021-2022 cycle on September 1 and close on October 1, 2021.
 Applicants will need a UGA username and password.
 The Online Scholarship Application system will confirm via email that the application has been submitted.
 Please be sure to save the email.

 Doctoral students are not eligible to apply for these scholarships but can explore financial assistance opportunities at the PhD Financial Assistance webpage.

 If you are a BSW, MSW, or MSW dual degree student and would like to be considered for a scholarship(s) please carefully read the description of each scholarship listed below, and submit applications for only those scholarships that are a good fit to your interests and/or experience.

 If you need assistance or have any questions please contact Mandi Albanese at email@example.com

 The School of Social Work has the following expectations of award recipients.
 Recipients will

 - Meet with the School’s development coordinator, Jennifer Abbott, before the award is issued.
 Ms. Abbott can be reached via email at firstname.lastname@example.org or by phone at (706) 542-9093;

 - Write a personal thank you letter to the person who provided the funding for their award;